Phase 2a Desipramine in Small Cell Lung Cancer and Other High-Grade Neuroendocrine Tumors

 - Metastatic high-grade neuroendocrine carcinoma of any organ system (high-grade defined by Ki-67 ≥ 20% and/or ≥ 20 mitoses/10 (HPF).

 - Received at least one line of prior chemotherapy treatment for metastatic disease.

 - Daily chemotherapy must be completed ≥ 2 weeks prior to registration

 - Weekly chemotherapy must be completed ≥ 2 weeks prior to registration

 - Chemotherapy every 2 weeks must be completed ≥ 3 weeks prior to registration

 - Chemotherapy every 3 weeks must be completed ≥ 4 weeks prior to registration

 - Measurable disease by RECIST 1.1 criteria

-- At least 3 months estimated life expectancy.
+- Estimated life expectancy at least 3 months

-- Brain metastases are allowed, but must be asymptomatic and have been adequately treated with radiation finishing at least 1 week prior to initiation of study treatment.
+- Brain metastases must be asymptomatic and have been adequately treated with radiation finishing at least 1 week prior to initiation of study treatment.